-In preparing these financial statements, management has made judgments, estimates and assumptions that affect the
+In preparing these financial statements, management has made judgments, estimates and assumptions that affect the application of the accounting policies and reported amounts of assets and liabilities, income and expenses.
+Actual results

 The estimates and underlying assumptions are reviewed on an ongoing basis.
-Revision to accounting estimates are recognised in the period which the estimates are revised and in any future periods affected.
+Revision to accounting estimates are recognized in the period which the estimates are revised and in any future periods affected.

-Information about critical judgments in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements are described in note 5 to the financial statements.
+Information about critical judgments in applying accounting policies that have the most significant effect on the amounts recognized in the financial statements are described in note 5 to the financial statements.